It works on my machine.

 2. you never did a deep dive into the problem, you never tried to truly understand how deep it actually goes

-Either way, the end-result is that you don’t truly understand the expanse of the problem and thus have no reason to mistrust your simple solution.
 From where you stand the problem looks simple, so you assume the solution is simple too.

 AI will make everything better, right? right?

-Frankly, that’s been my personal experience too.
+That’s been my personal experience too.
 AI-generated code solutions somehow instill an astonishing level of confidence in some developers.

 I glanced over your PR.
 You skimmed over the problem.
 Now we’re both standing here pretending we know what’s going on.
 We do not.